This morning’s Siddhartha School assembly was dedicated to the 59 people who lost their lives in the Las Vegas shooting. READ MORE.

 Click “Comments” in the above right corner to leave a Birthday note!
 Khen Rinpoche has spent over 24 years dedicated to global educational initiatives.
 He is an international teacher, an abbot, a school founder, and an overall champion for academic development.
 See alum Stanzin Angmo’s Biography of Khen Rinpoche.

 KHEN RINPOCHE’S MARCH EVENTS + TEACHINGS Sunday, March 12th – 2-4p, The Desmund-Fish Library, Garrison, NY Pechas: Tibetan Books in Himalayan Buddhist Tradition Khen Rinpoche will discuss the pivotal role these sacred Tibetan Buddhist books play in monastic life and speak about the artistic printing process, storage, and their value in contemporary Tibetan education.
-He Continue reading Khen Rinpoche’s March Teachings and Events
+He will also Continue reading Khen Rinpoche’s March Teachings and Events

 Siddhartha students and their international friends would like to share their female heroes with you.
 May the strength and compassion these leaders embodied be the guiding star for the new generation, from all points of the globe, male and female alike.